Nikon D5500 vs Panasonic ZS200

 - More modern: Reflects 3 years and 1 month of technical progress since the D5500 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the ZS200 comes out slightly ahead of the D5500 (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the ZS200 emerges as the winner of the match-up (15 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5500 and the Panasonic ZS200 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.